 The Go travel coffee maker gets top marks for portability, and well it should as this is its primary selling point.
-It is essentially a more compact version of the original Aeropress.
+It is essentially a more compact version of the original Aeropress Alan Adler invented.
 The entire set-up, which includes a small coffee scoop, a unique foldable stirrer, and a special filter holder, along with the brewer itself, fits inside the included 444 mL mug, which doubles as a carrying case.
 The whole thing weighs just 323 grams.

 That said, one feature that made the original so appealing was that a small hand grinder could fit inside the brewing chamber.
 While not everyone demands freshly ground coffee every day, those that do will find that needing to carry the grinder separately means they won’t save much space over the original.

 The included mug has a cleverly ribbed exterior, which offers both insulation and grip for the coffee drinker on the move.
 It also comes with a silicone lid that snaps over the top.
 Be warned, though, that the lid doesn’t seal as well as a typical travel mug.
-If you’re looking for something a little more spill-proof, the Bodum Travel Press might be a better option.
+If you’re looking for something a little more spill-proof, this Travel French Press from Bodum might be a better option.